Creatinine vs. Cystatin C: Which Test Measures PKD Kidney Health Better?

 What Can Influence Creatinine Levels?

-There are factors that aren't related to the kidneys that can impact creatinine, and thus eGFR, results.
+There are factors, not related to kidney function, that can impact creatinine and thus eGFR, results.
 They are worth knowing about, as no one wants to see elevated numbers even if they aren't related to kidney function!

 What is Cystatin C?

 Cystatin C is also a waste product—but unlike Creatinine, it’s produced by nearly all the cells in your body, not just muscle cells.
-It’s filtered by the kidneys and can be used to estimate how well your kidneys are functioning and filtering.
+Cystatin C is filtered by your kidneys and can be used to estimate how well your kidneys are functioning and filtering.

 What Can Influence Cystatin C Levels?